yasuhiroinoue/Claude_Discordbot/README.md

 ## Customization

 Modify the `.env` file to change environmental settings such as the Discord bot token, maximum message history, and Google Cloud configurations.
 The code itself can be customized to alter the bot's behavior, command prefixes, and more.

+## Contributing

+Contributions are welcome!
+Please feel free to fork the repository, make changes, and submit pull requests.

+## Acknowledgments
+This project was inspired by and references concepts from the Echoshard/Gemini_Discordbot.